What sort of jobs do accountants do?

 It is very common nowadays to enter a career in accountancy straight from school or college, but plenty of individuals go to university first.
 Even the largest accountancy firms tend to support both entry routes into their training programmes:

 A lot of major employers are already advertising for their Autumn 2021 entry-level positions so this is a great time to start applying.
-Find some great ideas on where to find that crucial first role in accountancy here.
+Find some great ideas on where to find that crucial first role in accountancy.

-I recently hosted a session with expert speakers talking about writing your CV and preparing for your first interviews.
-You can find it here.
+I recently hosted a session with expert speakers, which you can watch today.
+Here we talk about writing your CV and preparing for your first interviews.

 Is an apprenticeship a good way to start a career in accountancy?